vishwanath090/MEME-GENAI/README.md

 # AI-Based Story Generation Using Writing Prompts

 ## Project Overview
+AI-based story generation refers to the use of artificial intelligence models, like GPT (Generative Pre-trained Transformers) or similar systems, to create narratives automatically.
+These AI models are trained on vast datasets of human-written text, enabling them to generate coherent and contextually relevant stories across a variety of genres
 This project utilizes AI to generate creative stories based on user-provided writing prompts.
-The model is trained on a dataset of writing prompts and corresponding human-written stories, enabling it to produce coherent and engaging narratives.
+The model is trained on a dataset of writing prompts.
 The final model is deployed using Flask for an interactive user experience.

 ## Features
 - Generates creative and contextually relevant stories from prompts.